CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/viral_transmission.md

 $$

 where $x_{0}=\frac{D_m}{2𝛽_{\mathrm{r1}}}$ distance of the virtual origin of the puff-like stage (in $\mathrm{m}$) with $D_m$ being the diameter (in $\mathrm{m}$) of the mouth opening, assumed to be a perfect circle.
-All the $𝛽$-parameters are streamwise and radial penetration coefficients set in `caimira.calculator.store.data_registry`.
+All the $𝛽$-parameters are streamwise and radial penetration coefficients set in `data_registry`.
 The distance $x$ a random variable sampled from a log-normal distribution in `monte_carlo.data.short_range_distances()` and passed as `distance` to `models.ShortRangeModel`.
 The transition point is defined as